 Our neurosurgeons often use image-guided surgery, along with pre- or intraoperative brain mapping, to remove the glioblastoma safely.

 Even with the initial types of treatments for glioblastomas, people with residual tumor or a tumor that recurs often need more options.

 One option is Gamma Knife radiosurgery, a painless method to non-invasively boost the effectiveness of radiation delivered to the tumor.

-UPMC is the nation's leading provider of Gamma Knife procedures.
-Our team has treated more than 12,000 patients with tumors, vascular malformations, pain, and functional problems.
+UPMC is the nation's leading provider of Gamma Knife treatments.
+Our team has treated more than 12,000 people with tumors, vascular malformations, pain, and functional problems.

-Our team may also perform stereotactic radiosurgery using the Cyberknife or other linear accelerator-based systems.
+Our team may also do stereotactic radiosurgery using the Cyberknife or other linear accelerator-based systems.

-Fractionated radiation is commonly used to treat glioblastomas, either alone or in combination with surgery and/or chemotherapy.
+Fractionated radiation is a common treatment for glioblastomas, either alone or with surgery and/or chemotherapy.

 We deliver radiation therapy:

-Chemotherapy uses drugs to stop the growth of glioblastoma cancer cells and may be taken by mouth, injected, or placed directly into the brain tumor site.
+Chemotherapy uses drugs to stop the growth of glioblastoma cancer cells.
+Chemotherapy drugs may be: